rbignon/woob/docs/source/index.rst

     :target: https://gitlab.com/woob/woob/-/blob/master/COPYING.LESSER
     :alt: License

-Woob is a project which provides a Python standardized API and data models to access websites.
+Woob is a library which provides a Python standardized API and data models to access websites.

 Abstract